sagemath/trac_to_gh/Issue 2880.md

 # Issue 2880: Special code for elliptic curve cardinality for j=0 and j=1728

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2880

 Original creator: cremona